EntelectChallenge/2016-Bomberman/README.md

 The game engine has been made available to the community for peer review and bug fixes, so if you find any bugs or have any concerns, please e-mail challenge@entelect.co.za, discuss it with us on the [Challenge forum](http://forum.entelect.co.za/) or submit a pull request on Github.

 ## Usage
-The easiest way to start using the game engine is to download the [binary release zip](https://github.com/EntelectChallenge/2016-Bomberman/releases/download/V1.2.2/Game.Engine.v1.2.2.zip).
+The easiest way to start using the game engine is to download the [Game Engine zip](https://github.com/EntelectChallenge/2016-Bomberman/releases/latest).
 You will also need the .NET framework if you don't have it installed already - you can get the offline installer for [.NET Framework here](http://www.microsoft.com/en-za/download/details.aspx?id=40779).

 Once you have installed .NET and downloaded the binary release zip file, extract it and open a new Command Prompt in the Binaries/{version}/Game Engine folder.